JianJiao/Transform/PM_meeting_for_Transformation.md

 WEEK 1: Finish all animations for the hero and logic. check!

 1. find all four sets of sprites for four kinds of animations
-2. when the hero is on the ground, select the human being animation  —check
+2. when the hero is on the ground, select the human being animation  √
-3. when the hero is in the lower space, select the fish animation    —check
+3. when the hero is in the lower space, select the fish animation    √
-4. when the hero is in the upper space, select the bird animation    —check
+4. when the hero is in the upper space, select the bird animation    √
-5. when the hero is in the cloud, select the angel animation         —check
+5. when the hero is in the cloud, select the angel animation         √

 WEEK 2: Add enemies and bombs

-1. add the bomb
+1. add the bomb                        √
 * change the missile-- bomb
 * ajust the density of the bomb

-2. add enemies
+2. add enemies                         √
 * add dummy enemies that can interact with the bumb and player
   * position the ememy randomly in the y coordinate
   * in each area, three in the horizontal screen
   * each area is separate, make the random generator accept area as a parameter

-3. create the hierarchy of enemies
+3. create the hierarchy of enemies    √
   * create a super class enemy that has the methods each type of enemy will share
   * create a fish enemy class that inherit from the super class and has its own sprites and make it live in the lower space
   * create a bird enemy class that inherit from the super class and has its own sprites and make it live in the upper space